fmohseni/CervicalCancerRiskFactors/Code/Exploratory_Data_Analysis.md

 ```
 ## Basic Classificatin

 **Here, I will use a Decision Tree classifier to model the basic dataset before performing any feature engineering or balancing of the dataset.
-I am choosing biopsy to be the target variable.
+I am choosing biopsy, the gold standard for diagnosing cervical cancer, to be the target variable.
 Therefore, dropping the three other target variables from the dataset.**

 ```Python
 X = df_impute.drop(['Biopsy', 'Hinselmann', 'Schiller', 'Citology'], axis=1)